 1. Include Everything Major or Not:

-When creating a to-do list, it is important to remember to include everything, no matter how big or small the task.
+When creating a cute todo list, it is important to remember to include everything, no matter how big or small the task.
 As simple as it may seem, breaking down tasks into smaller components can help to identify each step necessary to complete it.
 Additionally, acknowledging the smallest of tasks can help to motivate us to move forward and progress with more difficult tasks.

 A helpful actionable tip is to make your list visible and easily accessible to keep on track.
 Whether it be electronically or physically, having a list written down will remind you to prioritize each task and move from one to another.